10 Best FOMO Marketing Examples You Don’t want to Miss

 Levi offers discounts to their first visitors.

-Levi offers first-time visitors 20% off and free shipping on all their purchases; thus, the customer can grab the discount that improves sales.
+Levi offers first-time visitors 20% off and free shipping on all their purchases; thus, customers can grab the discount that improves sales.
 Not only does it help Levi grab the customer’s attention, but if the customers love the product, they can become a retaining customer.

 The discount offer for the first-time purchaser acts as a sales promotion and builds a customer base.

-Testimonials and reviews know that other people are already using the product, and it helps them to get desired results.
-Do you know 72% of people read testimonials before making a purchase?
+Testimonials and reviews show that other people already use the product, which helps them get the desired results.
+Do you know that 72% of people read testimonials before making a purchase?

 So, testimonials and reviews play a crucial role.